Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 A manager means there is a policy owner.

-A certified professional means there is a standard that can be invoked after the fact.
+A certification may identify a standard that can be invoked after the fact, although its legal force depends on the credential and jurisdiction.

 A named reviewer means there is someone to ask why the generated change was accepted.

-Credentials make accountability administratively possible.
-They convert a diffuse system into a legible person.
+Licenses and assigned roles make accountability administratively legible.
+They can convert one part of a diffuse system into a named person.

 This is one reason institutions will automate work while preserving human chokepoints.
 Quality matters, but liability keeps the chokepoint alive.

+The named person is still only one node in the chain.
+A provider built the system.
+An employer selected it.
+Managers set the review time, incentives, and escalation path.
+A deployer decided where the output would be used.
+Human accountability should not erase organizational accountability for those choices.

 ## The Future Is Human Attached To Machine